SCHEDULE OF EVENTS FOR CAMP NECON 44

-*** NOTE — Subject to change at a moment’s notice upon unforeseen circumstances and the capricious whims of fate ***
+*** NOTE — Subject to change at a moment’s notice upon the capricious whims of fate ***

 THURSDAY